Grieferus/GriefsSmoothDoom/README.md

 - Animated textures with brightmaps

 # How to use
-Make sure to set "View bob amount while moving" to 0.15 and "Weapon bob speed" to 1.6 in GZDoom's "display options".
+Make sure to set "View bob amount while moving" to 0.15 and "Weapon bob speed" to 1.6 in GZDoom's "display options" to fully mimic alpha-style movement.
 Additionally, you can set "Tonemap mode" to "Palette" in "OpenGL options" (In later versions, this option is in "Postprocessing" submenu).

+If you want to make the mod compatible with megawads that utilize custom palette (Such as [Back to Saturn X](https://doomwiki.org/wiki/Back_to_Saturn_X)), make sure to convert all the sprites to PNG using [Slade](https://slade.mancubus.net/index.php?page=downloads) (Either truecolor or paletted).